ivotron/ivotron.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Software Engineer at [Redpanda Data](https://redpanda.com).
-My work revolves around the reproducible evaluation of distributed storage, data management and real-time analytics systems.
-My [2019 PhD dissertation](https://escholarship.org/content/qt8206n6nz/qt8206n6nz_noSplash_aa992709bea701c3a9d687cb2d229e50.pdf) focused on applying the DevOps methodology on R&D and academic settings.
+I am a Staff Software Engineer at [Redpanda Data](https://redpanda.com), where I work on developer productivity and platform engineering, applying an R&D background in distributed systems to systems software and software delivery.